rekalogika/rekalogika.dev/docs/collections/03-behaviors/05-key-type-widening.md

 The above is the default behavior as defined in `DefaultKeyTransformer`.
 The behavior can be changed using the argument `$keyTransformer` in any of our classes.
 The default behavior can be changed by setting `Configuration::$defaultKeyTransformer`.
-A new behavior can be created by implementing the `KeyTransformer` interface.
+A custom behavior can be created by implementing the `KeyTransformer` interface.

-Other than `DefaultKeyTransformer`, the library also ships with `UuidKeyTransformer`.
+The library also ships with `UuidKeyTransformer`.
 It ensures the input is in the correct UUID format before passing it to the underlying `Collection`.
+If not in the correct format, it will throw an exception.